Spuddya7x/PulseSurfer/readme.md

 },

-"INTERVAL": 900000  //Do not edit this parameter
+"INTERVAL": 900000,  //Do not edit this parameter

+"DEVELOPER_TIP_PERCENTAGE": 0 // In % terms, this is a tip for the developers.
+This goes towards further development of the bot.
+This is placed on top of a mandatory 0.05% fee.
 }

 ```